 - Gather Evidence at the Scene of the Accident – Once you know that injuries are being attended to, you can turn your attention to gathering evidence at the scene of the accident.
 This could include gathering the contact information of witnesses and taking photos of the scene.

 - Notify Your Auto Insurance Company of the Accident – Finally, you will need to inform your auto insurance company that an accident has occurred.
 You will have to explain what happened, but again, you can avoid placing blame on yourself or the other party.
 They will ask you several questions, but you can always explain that you don’t currently know the answer to any particular question.
 If you fail to notify your auto insurance company of the incident, then you may end up without coverage, as per your contract with that company.
+You should learn more auto insurance policy.

 - Contact an Attorney – You will want to discuss the accident with an attorney.
 A lawyer will ensure that you are aware of your rights and options and guide you in what to do next.